 - Make repetitive motions, such as spinning, flapping hands, or rocking back and forth

-- Play with a specific part of an object or a toy, such as they enjoy spinning the wheels of a toy car repeatedly
+- Play with a specific part of an object or a toy, such as spinning the wheels of a toy car repeatedly

-- May have odd routines and can be upset if it is not allowed, such as always want to shut the doors
+- May have odd routines, such as always wanting to shut the doors

 - Shows obsessive interests